 Some of the tracks leading to the bottom of the gorge are quite steep and challenging whilst others around the top of the gorge such as the Lookout track are somewhat gentler.

 For more information check out the National Parks and Wildlife Service (NPWS) website which has all the information about using the park for your enjoyment.
-There is a designated camping area at Gate 15 on Chapel Hill Road as well as a rock-climbing facility that can be reached from the same gate.
+There is a designated camping area at Gate 15 (Pink Gums) on Chapel Hill Road as well as a rock-climbing facility that can be reached from the same gate.

 Click here for the NPWS Onkaparinga National Park website.
 (Opens in a new tab)